romychs/gotk3/examples/cool_app/README.md

 Feature-rich GTK+3 app demo written in go
 =================================================

-Aim of this sample application to show all GLIB/GTK+ components and widgets tiered together with helpfull code patterns.
+Aim of this application to interconnect all GLIB/GTK+ components and widgets together with use of helpfull code patterns.

 It's obligatory to have GTK+ 3.12 and high installed, otherwise app will not compile.